 His passion for the law led him to explore whether his path was to serve those around him as a lawyer and so Rob enrolled at Thomas M. Cooley Law School in Lansing.
 It was during this time that Rob realized his love for the law grew from “God’s justice and mercy… And it is the beauty of the order of His creation that I love, not the interworking of codes of laws,” Rob said.
 “I love that all of this comes together in the divine economy of salvation and its summit, the Eucharist.”

 Rob returned to his home diocese in Gaylord, graduated from Cooley Law School and has been serving St. Joseph’s Parish in Mapleton as a catechist, acolyte, and lector.
-He began studies at the Pontifical College Josephinum in January 2013.
+He is studying at the Pontifical College Josephinum in Columbus, OH.